Autonomous and Distributed Synchronization and Restoration of an Islanded Network of Microgrids: Inverter Black Start and Synchronization

 For synchronization criteria, Table \ref{Table 1} shows the synchronization parameter limits from the IEEE 1547-2018 standards.
 Per \cite{b5}, instability can occur even for criteria within the IEEE 1547 standards.
-In our work, we set the tolerances for $|\Delta \omega|$, $|\Delta V|$, and $|\Delta \delta|$ to be less than the aforementioned standard limits.
+In our work, we set the tolerances for $|\Delta \omega|$, $|\Delta V|$, and $|\Delta \theta|$ to be less than the aforementioned standard limits.
 In this case, a low tolerance can also help ensure a steady state is reached before the breaker closing process.
-It is worth noting that for the proposed method, $\Delta \delta$ refers to the phase consensus term in \eqref{(8)}.
+It is worth noting that for the proposed method, $\Delta \theta$ refers to the PCC phase consensus term in \eqref{(8)}.

 To automate the synchronization and connection process, we propose the logic outlined in Fig. \ref{Fig. 2}, Fig. \ref{Fig. 3} and Fig. \ref{Fig. 4}.
 Fig. \ref{Fig. 2} shows each IBR's local synchronization condition check $IBR_{SYNC,LOCAL,i}$ regarding frequency, voltage and phase differences.
 An AND gate is used to output 1 if the check is passed.
 Following that process, a second stage AND gate in Fig. \ref{Fig. 3} is used for the IBR to determine if both its local and neighboring synchronization checks have passed.
+Neighboring IBRs are decided by MGs' physical connections.
+So, for the breaker to close, we require the IBRs in the interconnecting MGs to exchange a synchronization confirmation check, before the breaker connecting those MGs receives the okay through its relay.
+The second stage check is used as a redundancy to ensure simultaneous breaker closings across the NMG.
 Those second-stage outputs $IBR_{SYNC,i}$ can be passed to the breaker relay adjacent to each MG (and by extension IBR), shown in Fig. \ref{Fig. 4}.
-If the adjacent IBRs' second-stage outputs are 1, then the SR latch sets the output to the breaker relay as 1 ($BREAKER_{CLOSE}$) till it is reset ($BREAKER_{OPEN}$).
-We note that the second stage check is used as a redundancy to ensure simultaneous breaker closings across the NMG.
+If the adjacent IBRs' second-stage outputs are 1, then the SR latch sets the output to the breaker relay as 1 ($BREAKER_{CLOSE}$).

 In the following section, we validate the proposed scheme using simulations in MATLAB\textsuperscript{\textregistered}/Simulink\textsuperscript{\textregistered}.